-The following Local Government guidance note Produced in partnership with Nicholas Hancox of Nicholas Hancox Solicitors Ltd and Christopher McFarland of Sinclairs Law provides comprehensive and up to date legal information covering:
+The following Local Government guidance note Produced in partnership with Christopher McFarland and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:

 Children are often injured without any fault on the part of any person.
 They are by definition young and inexperienced.
 Equally, they cannot expect to go through life without taking any risks and when they do take a risk, often (through inexperience of life) unknowingly or underestimating the level of risk, sometimes they will be injured.
 Accidents do happen and 'not every misfortune occurring on school premises attracts compensation', according to the Court of Appeal in Richards v Bromley.

 The law reports are full of cases where injuries have been sustained by a child and what distinguishes a successful claim against a school (or its owners) from an unsuccessful claim is the presence and impact of the following factors: